 With the help of zakat, your money circulates in the whole economy.
-As zakat is an obligatory act, muslims who are financially stable, pay zakat to the needy.
+As Zakat is an obligatory act, Muslims who are financially stable, pay zakat to the needy.
 This way, money gets out of the ones who are wealthy enough and reaches those who are not much privileged.

 Act of Sacrificing

-In today’s world, wealth has become an important aspect of life which everyone loves to have.
+In today’s world, wealth has become an important aspect of life that everyone loves to have.
 Therefore, when a person pays from his wealth in the form of zakat, it means he/she is sacrificing wealth in the path of Allah.

 SHOULD I GIVE ZAKAT ONLY IN RAMADAN?

 There is a misconception that you can only pay zakat in the month of Ramadan.
 This is not true.
-A muslim can pay zakat anytime of the year.
+A Muslim can pay zakat any time of the year.
 However, it is suggested that if a person is paying zakat in the first month of the year, he/she should pay zakat at the same time next year i.e. after the year finishes.
 Therefore, you should not wait for Ramadan to pay your zakat.
 Once you become liable, you can pay your zakat as the year ends.